I’m a sucker for a really great scotch egg. Add in a kick-ass dipping sauce, a cool cider and a sunny beer garden and that’s a great afternoon.

 - Start to heat up the oil for frying.
 The oil needs to be at 190°C/375°F to cook the eggs.

-- After the eggs have simmered, drain the water out of the saucepan and replace with cold tap water, throwing in a few icecubes.
-Leave the eggs to cool for 8 minutes.
+- After the eggs have simmered, drain the water out of the saucepan and replace with cold tap water, throwing in a few ice cubes.
+Leave the eggs to cool for at least 8 minutes.

-- Taking great care, peel the shell from one of the cooled eggs.
-Roll the egg in flour.
-Remove the top layer of clingfilm from one of the egg casings and wrap the egg in the meat, sealing the casing.
-Then roll the wrapped egg in flour, then whisked egg, then breadcrumbs, then whisked egg and breadcrumbs again.
+- Remove the top layer of clingfilm from one of the egg casings and wrap the egg in the meat, sealing the casing.

 - Repeat the above step for the remaining eggs.